WeblateOrg/weblate/docs/vcs.rst

 +++++++++++++++++++++

 To share one repository between different components you can use a special URL like ``weblate://project/component``.
-This way, the component will share the VCS repository configuration with the referenced component, and the VCS repository will be stored just once on the disk.
+This way, the component will share the VCS repository configuration with the referenced component (``project/component`` in the example).

+Weblate automatically adjusts repository URL when creating component when it finds component with matching repository setup.
+You can override this in last step of component configuration.

+Reasons to use this:

+* Saves disk space on the server, the repository is stored just once.
+* Makes the updates faster, only one repository is updated.
+* There is just single exported repository with Weblate translations (see :ref:`git-exporter`).
+* Some addons can operate on more components sharing single repository, for example :ref:`addon-weblate.git.squash`.

 HTTPS repositories